lunetis/Live2D-Demo/README_and_DLLNotFoundException_tip.md

 # Live2D Demo
 Cubism 3 SDK for Unity Demo.

-Not permitted for commercial purposes.
+Texture file is not permitted for commercial purposes.

 If Unity Editor prints DLLNotFoundException: Live2DCubismCore.dll, Follow these steps: